minreiseah/doofin/docs/project_log.md

 ## Week Seven (20 hours total)

+- Meetings to resolve feedback from Milestone 2, bug fixes; spent about 10 hours each;

+## Week Eight (20 hours total)

-- Meetings to update README, poster, and video; spent about 10 hours each
+- Learning about how to write tests in python, wrote some test cases, refactored and rewrote some existing code; about 10 hours each

+## Week Nine (30 hours total)

+- Wrote up most unit tests and some integration tests, set up rust boilerplate for future development; about 15 hours each

+## Week Ten (30 hours total)

+- Finalised all unit and integration tests; about 15 hours each